 Asylum seekers are entitled only to basic medical care.
 Paramedical nurses are present in the centre all the time and general practitioners regularly visit the facilities.
-However, medical care provided is often criticised by detainees.
-They rarely have access to specialist medical care when requested and are only taken to hospital in emergency cases.
+However, the medical care provided is often criticised by detainees.
+They rarely have access to specialised medical care when requested and are only taken to the hospital in emergency cases.
 In severe cases of self-harm, detainees are taken to the local psychiatric ward.
 In the absence of interpretation services available, the patient is usually released after a short stay and some medical treatment provided.
 Such emergency interventions, however, do not contribute to detainees' overall mental wellbeing and sometimes even fuel further tensions between them.
-Those, however, whose condition are not deemed to fall under the scope of emergency treatment, are not eligible to see a dentist, cardiologist or psychiatrist.
-No systematic, specialised and state-funded medical care and monitoring is ensured for victims of torture or other forms of violence in asylum or immigration detention.432 The detainees complain about receiving the same medication for a range of different medical problems (e.g. sleeping pills, aspirin).
+Those, however, whose condition is not deemed to fall under the scope of emergency treatment, are not eligible to see a dentist, cardiologist or psychiatrist.
+No systematic, specialised and state-funded medical care and monitoring is ensured for victims of torture or other forms of violence in asylum or immigration detention.475 Detainees complain about receiving the same medication for a range of different medical problems (e.g. sleeping pills, aspirin).
 The language barrier is also an issue.
 There is no regular psychosocial support available in any of the detention centres.
-However, on a case by case basis, visits from Cordelia Foundation could be arranged.
-In 2021, the Foundation had 3 such visits.
+However, on a case by case basis, visits from Cordelia Foundation can be arranged.
+In 2021, the Foundation did 3 such visits.
 During consultation hours, interpretation is not provided in Nyírbátor.
-In the absence of regular, state-funded psychological counselling and regular mental healthcare, the tension deriving from the closed circumstances, lack of information and forced close contact of persons from different national, cultural and social backgrounds is not mitigated.
-Instances of self-harm, suicidal attempts or thoughts, as well as aggressive outbursts towards fellow detainees or guards were witnessed as regular during all monitoring visits in 2015.
-No updated information can be provided due to the fact that HHC is no longer allowed to monitor the situation in detention centres, but that does not mean that the conditions have necessarily improved.
+Due to the fact that HHC is no longer allowed to monitor the situation in detention centres no updated information can be provided on the incidents that might have occurred there.